 If you enjoy playing sports, you can rest assured that our physicians take a personal approach to getting you back in the game.
 We provide cutting-edge, minimally invasive treatment and surgery if needed and collaborate with physical therapists and trainers to optimize your recovery so that you can return quickly to playing the sport you love.

 Elbow tendon repair

 Elbow ligament reconstruction

-Advances in medical imaging allow us to perform procedures in the office that can replace the need for you to have surgery.
+Advances in medical imaging allow the experts at Charlottesville Orthopaedic Center to perform procedures in the office that can replace the need for you to have surgery.
 Ultrasound imaging and fiberoptic cameras in the tip of a needle allow us to see what is going on beneath your skin.
 That means we don’t have to perform a costly MRI or invasive arthroscopic surgery.